-Gwaliwa Peter Mashaka’s placement at The Ohio State University Nisonger Center offers meaningful opportunities to develop her project on capacity building within post-secondary educational settings.
+Gwaliwa Peter Mashaka’s placement at The Ohio State University Nisonger Center offered meaningful opportunities to develop her project on capacity building within post-secondary educational settings.

 Gwaliwa is an engineering professional by training who lives in Dar es Salaam, the capital of Tanzania.
 A strong young female leader, she uses technology and data to improve the lives of young women and people with disabilities.
 She is the founder of Employable Africa, a social enterprise which champions economic empowerment for all through inclusive employment.
 Gwaliwa also launched Tanzania Digital Girls, which develops technology programs, organizes workshops and science fairs for young women and youth with disabilities to inspire them to pursue careers in STEM and use science as a tool to make a difference in their lives and their communities.

 Gwaliwa holds a Bachelor of Science in Computer Engineering and Information Technology, and, a Master’s Degree in Geographic Information Systems.
 She has consulted for multiple national and international organizations, including the International Labour Organization (ILO), where she served as a data analyst on a women’s empowerment program.
 She has also worked as an Emergency Technology Consultant at Fondation Botnar (Botnar Foundation), a Swiss charitable organization that supports children’s basic needs.
 In her role at Botnar, she advised officials on strategic investment in child health and development in Tanzania.
 She also worked for the Embassy of Switzerland in Tanzania as a Technology Consultant on the development of business cases for investment in line with the Swiss government’s efforts to alleviate poverty in Tanzania.